kesselborn/conex/README.md

 **Please read**: This works on **FirefoxNightly only** and you must turn off extension signature checking ... please only proceed if you know what this means:

-- in FirefoxNightly open `about:config` and acknowledge the warning.
+- in FirefoxNightly open the url `about:config` and acknowledge the warning.
 Change the following settings:

       xpinstall.signatures.required: false
       extensions.legacy.enabled: true